-Chaim Bloom Addresses Mookie Betts Situation Amid Important Offseason
+NESN

 Here’s what he had to say, as transcribed by Bradford:

 “I certainly know a lot more than I did on the day that I got here.
 Not just about him but about a lot of guys.
-Everything that surrounds his situation, but chiefly because of how excellent a player he is that seems to be the No. 1 topic on everyone’s mind.
+Everything that surrounds his situation, but chiefly because of how excellent a player he is, that seems to be the No. 1 topic on everyone’s mind.
 He’s just a phenomenal player.
 Obviously, we saw that up close with the Rays.
 It’s something everyone in our industry appreciates.
 I’m still getting to know him but everything I know about him as a human being is also phenomenal.
 He’s a pretty special person.

 “I did talk to him a little bit early on.
 Of course, there are no shortcuts to building relationships.
 I still have some work to do on that front with our group as a whole but I’ve tried to reach out to a number of the guys.
 They’ve all been great and that’s been really nice.
 So I know a little bit more than I did in terms of getting my arms around the situation and as a group how we’re going to address it.
 In that regard, I’m not sure it’s different than any situation with any player.
 It’s a little more visible.
 Obviously, it’s an elite player in a situation that is going to get a lot of attention.
 But it’s the same process of getting to know the situation as it would be really with anything going on in the organization.”

 Betts will be a free agent after next season, and he’s been steadfast in saying that he wants to test free agency.
-He’ll likely received a haul in the neighborhood of $30 million in his final year of arbitration, so, again, big winter upcoming for Bloom.
+He’ll likely received a haul in the neighborhood of $30 million in his final year of arbitration, so, again, there’s a big winter upcoming for Bloom.

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images